Mountain Bike Trails

 Bubba's Woods Mountain Bike Trail

 Bubba's Woods Trail in Wauwatosa, is a mostly flat, tight single-track.
 It is level with a few short intermediate obstacles that can easily be walked (no workarounds).
-It is a connector trail into the Oak Leaf Trail.
+It is a connector trail off the Oak Leaf Trail (Menomonee Line).

 Rules: